ZainubS/Travel-BST/README.md

-Implemented a Binary Search Tree (BST) in C++ to efficiently manage travel destinations for users.
+This program utilizes a Binary Search Tree (BST) in C++ to efficiently manage travel destinations for users.